daimlertruck/dt-ui/CONTRIBUTING.md

 ### 3.3.
 Work in Progress

-When creating a PR that is not ready to be reviewed, create it as a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+When creating a PR that is not ready to be reviewed, open it as a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 Furthermore, the PR title should include the `[WIP]` tag in the beginning, for example: `[WIP] DTUI-XXX: PR description`.

 ### 3.4.
 Code Reviews